chiawase/chi-11ty/content/now.md

 - **maybe I can just make a reading list that has those manga links below within them and I can have a place where I could dump my thoughts on them.
 Same with games lol** ← this is a priority!! 😤
 - setting up the Webring for [Tambayan 404](https://tambayan404.com) members too haha
 - I reaaally really want to make something like this but for my own life: [Life in Weeks](https://busterbenson.com/life-in-weeks)
+- maybe rebuilding this website in Astro and see how the experience is there? 🤔

-### Games on my mind
+### Games I’m thinking about

-- [Clair Obscur: Expedition 33](https://www.expedition33.com/) — replaying this on the PS5 Pro for better graphics 😎 and so I get all the things i missed haha
+- [Clair Obscur: Expedition 33](https://www.expedition33.com/) — replaying this on the PS5 Pro for better graphics 😎 and so I get all the things i missed haha already in Act 3!
 - [Ghost of Yotei](https://www.playstation.com/en-us/games/ghost-of-yotei/) — going through it again because of **New Game+** 😄
-- [Marvel’s Spider-Man: Miles Morales](https://www.playstation.com/en-ph/games/marvels-spider-man-miles-morales/) — continuing where I left off
-- [Hades 2](https://store.steampowered.com/app/1145350/Hades_II/) — still ongoing!
-Got to the True Ending already though 😁
+- [Hades 2](https://store.steampowered.com/app/1145350/Hades_II/) — have yet to get back to this since I want to know what happens after the True Ending 😆
-- [Umamusume: Pretty Derby](https://umamusume.com/) — I am back from time to time, but I’m not playing as daily as I used to
+- [Umamusume: Pretty Derby](https://umamusume.com/) — I just want to get a lot of A level Umas 🥹

 ### What I’m reading

 #### Manga

-##### Finished

-1. [Blooming Love](https://mangaplus.shueisha.co.jp/titles/100245) – it was a relatively short manga but so heartwarming nonetheless 🥹

 ##### Ongoing